AlexCo1d/Alex/200-Course & Project/UNNC-Project/Paper Manuscript.md

 ## Postprocessing

-- After using Deep Learning model to generate the segmentation mask, we also design and apply a postprocessing procedure to gain high-quality segmentation result.
-In specific, we first utilize some
+- After using Deep Learning model to generate the segmentation mask, we also design and apply some postprocessing procedures to gain high-quality segmentation result.
+In specific, we first utilize some morphological algorithm like opening and closing operations to ensure that the boundary of output masks are smooth.
+Second, we design an algorithm to obtain the maximum k connected components, which is an effective way to manually remove the interference in the mask.
+The result is illustrated in #fig .
+It is  worthy to note that all of this procedures is optional, depending on the shape features of the ground truth mask.
+Therefore, in our CSD dataset, we choose to use all of the postprocessing operations.
 # Experiment
+To train and predict, we run our model in a server with 4
 ## Environment

 ## Metrics